jxmot/github_repo-sftp-server_update/README.md

 * The result sorting cannot be changed for either endpoint.
 * Tag* sorting gets strange if tags are **not** strictly numeric.
 This is a known problem and has had discussions on the GitHub Community forums.

+## GitHub API Issues

+The first issue is with the inability to know (*via the API*) which files have been "deleted" or "removed".
+The "compare" endpoint will return an array of files.
+But they will **only** be "new" or "modified".

 ## First Time File Update